Games client plus its

 Authority-side.
 Receives every player’s input on one callback.
 The SDK

-decodes the from header, so you get (playerId, bytes) per frame — no
+decodes the from header, so you get (playerId, bytes) for each frame.
+You

-throwing into your callback, so one bad packet can’t stall the tick loop.
+throw into your callback, so one bad packet cannot stall the tick loop.
 The

-relay logs them as wire-format rejects.event — any → any (reliable)
+relay logs the dropped frames as wire-format rejects.event — any → any (reliable)

 publishEvent(args) → FromPublisher